standwithguihulngan/StandwithGuihulngan.github.io/index.md

 # Welcome to the Stand with Guihulngan website!

-**Know more about the activities and projects in our campaign here!**
+**Know more about the activities and projects in our campaign here**

 ## The Stand with Guihulngan Manifesto of Unity